EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 OrientationParallel to line anterior spina iliaca superior -superior part of the patella

-TestExtend knee while pressing against the leg above the ankle in the direction of flexion
+TestExtend the knee while pressing against the leg above the ankle in the direction of flexion.

 Vastus Medialis